 How to not attract a bear

-First things first, bears.
+First things first, bear safety.
 Bring with you sealable bags or travel bins that will keep any smells at bay.
 This, unfortunately, won’t prove to completely deter the five-mile radius smell of a bear’s nose, but it will help mask the scent.
 Then always store your food, sunscreen, anything with a scent in your locked car at night.
 If backpacking, it’s best to hang it high in a tree, away from your campsite.

 Take this to an even higher safety-level and use bear-proof containers and double bag your rubbish.
 In any case, never leave your trash lying around, not only to keep the bears away but also to keep the campsite clean, furthermore you can always find great advice online on how to deal with wild animals while you’re camping.

 If you’re travelling with kids, teach them how to be SMART around animals.
 It’s a handy idea to make a hand-held poste and take with you on your trip to Colorado.
 You can then let your kids revise it while on the journey.

 What does it mean to be SMART according to Colorado Parks & Wildlife?